• Skip to primary navigation

 What are overnight oats?

 Overnight oats are the sleeping beauty of breakfast options!
 The magic happens as the ingredients marinate overnight.
-The clear jars display the layers, color and texture which are easy on the eyes.
-Simply adding rolled oats, plant-based milk, flax or chia seeds and your favorite fruit in a mason jar and placing it in the fridge overnight gets you a delicious oat bowl that is creamy with a slightly chewy texture in the morning.
-The key to overnight oats is to make sure that all the solid ingredients are immersed in the plant-based milk.
+The clear jars display the layers, color, and texture, which are easy on the eyes.
+Simply adding rolled oats, plant-based milk, flax or chia seeds, and your favorite fruit in a mason jar and placing it in the fridge overnight gets you a delicious oat bowl that is creamy with a slightly chewy texture in the morning.
+The key to overnight oats is to ensure all the dry ingredients are immersed in the plant-based milk.

 Are overnight oats healthy?

 It depends on the ingredients in the overnight oats recipe.
 But yes, this overnight oats recipe is healthy.
-The oats and fruit in this recipe are packed with fiber, antioxidants, vitamins, and minerals.
-Flaxseeds and walnut topping is a good source of fiber and omega 3 fatty acids.
+As a nutritionist, this recipe is a go-to favorite in my house.
+The oats and fruit in this recipe are packed with insoluble and soluble fiber, antioxidants, beta-glucan, vitamins, and minerals.
+Oats have been shown to have cholesterol-lowering benefits.
+Flaxseeds and chopped walnut topping are good sources of fiber and omega-3 fatty acids.
+Because of the high fiber content, it helps to control blood sugar levels.
 Beyond this recipe, it's good practice to look out for added sugar.
-Adding sugar, syrups or artificial sweeteners can sabotage the healthiness.
-In this overnight oats recipe we use raisins and a fresh crisp apple to provide sweetness while maintaining the nutritional integrity.
+Adding sugar, syrups, or artificial sweeteners can sabotage the healthiness.
+In this overnight oats recipe, we use raisins and a fresh, crisp apple to provide sweetness while maintaining nutritional integrity.

 What type of oats is best?

-Rolled oats is recommended for this recipe.
-Quick oats lack nutritional value and is highly processed and are also popular for being prepackaged with added sugar.
-Quick oats soften much faster and gives a mushy texture.
-Steel cut and oats groats although high on the nutrient density scale, the process of softening these types of oats is difficult and is harder to digest.
+Rolled oats are recommended for this recipe.
+Quick oats lack nutritional value, and is highly processed, and are also popular for being prepackaged with added sugar.
+Quick oats soften much faster and give a mushy texture.
+Steel cut and oats groats, although high on the nutrient density scale, the process of softening these types of oats is difficult and harder to digest.
+Of course, choose gluten-free oats if gluten-sensitive.

 Can I heat overnight oats?

 Yes!
-If you like your oatmeal warm you can microwave for about a minute or if you have time you can throw into saucepan and heat for a few minutes.
-Another option if you don’t like cold oats, is to take out your jar an hour before you eat it and allow it to warm up to room temperature.
+If you like your oatmeal warm, you can microwave it for about a minute, or if you have time, you can throw it into a saucepan and heat it for a few minutes.
+Another option, if you don’t like cold oats, is to take out your jar an hour before you eat it and allow it to warm up to room temperature.
 This is my favorite way to eat my overnight oats.
-If you are looking for a easy “peezy” solution to your morning breakfast rut then these overnight oats is a must try.
+If you are looking for an easy “peezy” solution to your morning breakfast rut, then these overnight oats are a must-try.

 Ingredients